Latent Diffusion for Neural Spiking Data: Experiments and Results

 \subsection{LDNS captures the true spiking data distribution with an underlying Lorenz system}

 We simulate trials of length 256 timesteps from the three-dimensional (chaotic) Lorenz system (Fig.~\ref{fig_res:lorenz}a).
-The regularized autoencoder extracts smooth latent time series (eight latent dimensions) from the 128-dimensional spiking data, resulting in smooth firing rate predictions that closely match the ground-truth rates (Fig.~\ref{fig_res:lorenz}b, Supp.~Fig.~\ref{supfig:inferredrates}~\ref{supfig:inferredlatents}).
+The regularized autoencoder extracts smooth latent time series (eight latent dimensions) from the 128-dimensional spiking data, resulting in smooth firing rate predictions that closely match the ground-truth rates (Fig.~\ref{fig_res:lorenz}b, Supp.~Fig.~\ref{supfig:inferredrates},\ref{supfig:inferredlatents}).
 We then train a diffusion model on the extracted autoencoder latents.
 Latents sampled from the diffusion model (red) preserve the attractor geometry of the Lorenz system (Fig.~\ref{fig_res:lorenz}c, left, three of the eight latent dimensions), indicating that LDNS preserves a meaningful latent space.
 The architectural choice of S4 layers allows for length generalization: although we train on time segments of 256-time steps, we can sample and successfully generate latent trajectories that are much longer, but still accurately reflect the Lorenz dynamics (Fig.~\ref{fig_res:lorenz}c, middle, $16\times$ longer generation).
-Overall, the latent time series distribution is captured well by the diffusion model, with matching power spectral densities (PSD) per latent dimension (Fig.~\ref{fig_res:lorenz}e, other dimensions in Supp.~Fig.~\ref{supfig:inferredlatents}).
+In comparison, LFADS exhibits instabilities when generating such longer sequences (appendix ~\ref{suppsec:lfads_length}).
+Overall, the latent time series distribution is captured well by the diffusion model, with matching power spectral densities (PSD) per latent dimension (Fig.~\ref{fig_res:lorenz}c, right, other dimensions in Supp.~Fig.~\ref{supfig:inferredlatents}).

 To assess the sampling fidelity of the generated synthetic neural activity, we compute a variety of spike statistics frequently used in neuroscience.
 LDNS captures both population-level statistics, such as the population spike count histogram and pairwise correlations between neurons (Fig.~\ref{fig_res:lorenz}d), as well as single-neuron statistics, quantified by the mean and standard deviation of inter-spike-intervals (Fig.~\ref{fig_res:lorenz}e).
+LDNS also captures the temporal correlation structure of the data (Supp.~Fig.~\ref{supfig:lorenzcorr}).
 These results demonstrate that LDNS can both perform inference of low-dimensional latents and provide high-fidelity diffusion-based generation that perfectly captures the statistics of the ground-truth synthetic data.